discretize/discretize-guides/builds/guardian/power-dragonhunter/index.md

 - Your goal is to start on scepter/sword at every 10% burn phase, that is why you need to consider weapon swaps carefully.
 - Pull adds in with GS5.
 - Cast <Skill name="Bane Signet"/> early, so you get more DPS time.
-- The fastest way to do the blooms is to walk into the lightning and auto attack with scepter.
+- The fastest way to do the blooms is to walk into the lightning and auto-attack with the scepter.
 Use <Skill name="Wings of Resolve"/> to regain health.
 - Use <Skill name="binding blade"/> inside Arkks hitbox when adds are present.

 </Tab>